 Los Angeles is famous for its beautiful year round weather, but that's not quite true in the San Fernando Valley, where it frequently swings between 30 and 110 degrees Fahrenheit throughout the year.
 Despite that, homes built after WWII did not generally include insulation in the attic or walls or even deep roof eaves to shield the windows so these homes get hot in the summer and cold in the winter.
 According to the Department of Energy, over 55% of household energy use is spent on heating and cooling the home.
 By improving the building envelope (e.g. the physical barrier between conditioned and unconditioned space, like walls, windows, roof, etc.), the home's temperature can be better regulated without additional energy inputs.
 This is the most important, but often most expensive part of retrofitting a more climate-resilient home.

 Our home had blow in insulation in the attic, but it was thin, dusty, and likely lacked flame retardant.
-We replaced this with batts of R-30 fiberglass insulation.
-As we have renovated each room, we have been sure to add R-13 fiberglass insulation to all exterior walls.
-As of July 2023, we have tackled 75% of the house's exterior walls and have noticed the house is dramatically more comfortable and with reduced temperature differences between rooms.
+We replaced this with batts of R-30 fiberglass insulation, then latter repurposed that batt insulation to insulate the crawlspace and returned to blow in that deep-buried our HVAC ducting.
+As we have renovated each room, we have been sure to add R-13 fiberglass insulation to all exterior walls or blow-in.
+As of October 2025, the building envelope has been fully insulated and we have noticed the house is dramatically more comfortable and with reduced temperature differences between rooms.
+Without A/C, the maximum temperature is no more thn 83 on the hottest day.

 The front door was a west facing solid wood door that would swell in the summer and stick or shrink in the winter and turn drafty.
-We replaced this with an insulated Energy Star door with low-E glass that no longer sticks or lets in drafts.
+We replaced this with an insulated Energy Star door with low-E glass with the hope that it would no longer stick or let in drafts.
+The performance has improved, but it still swells in summer.

 Climate Control